gregorybchris/typogenetics/notes.md

 | lpy | search for the nearest pyrimidine to the left  |
 | lpu | search for the nearest purine to the left      |

-- `cut` pertains to both strands.
+- `cut` applies to both strands.
-- `delete` pertains to only the strand on which the enzyme is working.
+- `delete` applies to only the strand on which the enzyme is working.
 - `switch` moves the enzyme to the attached strand above the current strand. if there is no complementary base where the enzyme is currently bound, then the enzyme just detaches itself.
 - `insert` will insert into both strands if Copy mode is on (with the complement inserted into the other strand). if Copy mode is off then a blank space is left in the complementary strand.
 - if `copy` mode is on and `move` or `search` instructions are encountered, then complementary bases should be manufactured everywhere the current strand slides.